setheshraghi/vera4cast-example/tutorial/tutorial.md

 temeprature forecasts at lake sites</figcaption>
 </figure>

-To generate a daily water temperature forecast we will use a daily water temperature to train and run our model.
-This is calculated from the hourly data we have but we retain the ensemble members as a source of driver uncertainty.
+To generate a daily water temperature forecast, we will use a daily water temperature to train and run our model.
+This is calculated from the hourly data we have but retains the ensemble members as a source of driver uncertainty.

 ``` r